KYVENetwork/kyvejs/tools/kysor/README.md

 **General KYSOR directory structure**

-Knowing where KYSOR saves it's logs and binaries can be helpful.
+Knowing where KYSOR saves its logs and binaries can be helpful.
 The example below shows the following setup: The KYSOR runs on two pools with pool id `0` and `2`.
 Pool `2` is still running on version `0.8.6` while pool `0` has already upgraded from `1.8.6` to `1.8.7`

 ```
 .kysor